louiswillems/louiswillems.github.io/_posts/2019-05-14-Scatterplot for text data & Popularity of news articles .md

 * Pull data from Bigquery
 * Use a pre-trained statistical models in German with spaCy
-* Visualize words frequency vs popularity of articles
+* Visualize words frequency vs Popularity of articles

 <br>
 <br>